Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Experimental setup

 \section{Experimental setup}

 We employ seven models to generate stories from prompts sourced from three distinct datasets, using six decoding strategies with varying hyperparameter configurations.
-To evaluate the quality of the generated text, we rely on three widely used automatic metrics: coherence, diversity, and MAUVE.
+To evaluate the quality of the generated text, we rely on three widely used automatic metrics: coherence, diversity, and MAUVE, and we also measure QText.
 In addition, human evaluators are engaged to provide further assessment of the quality of the generations.